 - This team proposes a recommandation on the opportunity to welcome the candidate.

-- If the Senior Council agrees on the admission of the Force, it is granted the Observer status for a one-year period, in order to verify the structural similarities and institutional affinity of the candidate.
+- If the Senior Council agrees on the admission of the Force, it is granted the Observer status for a one-year period (minimum), in order to verify the structural similarities and institutional affinity of the force.

 - After this period, and upon decision of the Senior Council, the Observer becomes Member or Associate Member, depending on its geographical location inside or outside the Euro-Mediterranean area.